esitarski/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 The camera must be a USB camera that plugs in with a USB cable (the built-in camera in the computer works too).
 __CrossMgrVideo__ does not currently support IP cameras, that is, cameras without a USB cable that are connected to the network via a cable or wifi.

+__Reminder:__  Make sure all your usb cameras are plugged into the computer before starting CrossMgrVideo.

 ## Overview

 __CrossMgrVideo__ has two primary panes: